DH-ai/Simphy-llm/Goals.md

 - decides when to stop querying

 “query → rag → refine → better query → better rag → final result”

+Imediate Thoughts
+1. improvinng data by looking at metaddata and reducing the tokens -> splitter
+2. using hybrid search + my custom searching function -> retriever
+3. pooling or file system handling to change the behaviour if i change system instructions, need to think at system level -> gemini request